 You can estimate the surface water management fee and discounts for a non-residential parcel by using the SWM fee calculator.

-To promote the reduction or mitigation of impervious surface -- the main contributor to surface water runoff and its adverse effects (such as water quality degradation, erosion, flooding, and sedimentation), several discounts, credits, and cost-share opportunities are available to owners of developed parcels.
-These are briefly described below and explained in detail in a procedures document titled, SWM Fee Protocols.You can also contact a surface water customer service representative by calling 206-477-4800.
+To promote the reduction or mitigation of impervious surface -- the main contributor to surface water runoff and its adverse effects (such as flooding, water quality degradation, erosion, and sedimentation), several discounts, credits, and cost-share opportunities are available to owners of developed parcels.
+These are briefly described below and explained in detail in a procedures document titled, SWM Fee Protocols.You can also contact a surface water customer service representative for more information by calling 206-477-4800.

 Runoff mitigation discounts

 Your parcel may qualify for one of the two runoff mitigation discounts described below.
 To learn more about these or to request this type of discount, contact the Stormwater Services Section at 206-477-4811.

 If you operate or bring into operation one or more stormwater flow control or water quality treatment facilities approved by King County or have features on your property that function to the performance level required by King County standards, you may be eligible to have your fee reduced.
 Qualifying residential parcels will receive a discount equal to half the residential fee, or $75.50 in 2013 and $85.75 in 2014.
 All facilities are either inspected by County engineering staff or are sent a self-certification package.
 Documentation of maintenance by one of these methods is necessary to qualify for the discount.

 For non-residential parcels, the King County Council adopted the current discount program in 2012.
 The intent is to reward property owners whose runoff is managed using stormwater control, treatment facilities, and/or best management practices.
 The discount is contingent on proper maintenance of these facilities or management practices and parcel compliance with King County code.
 Qualifying facilities and practices can be found in the King County Surface Water Design Manual.